 Impacted wisdom teeth removal is a common surgical procedure carried out at Shangrila Dental Clinic, Kathmandu Nepal.
-But, first learn a little about it.
+For an appointment call 00977-9841815537.

-Like previously mentioned, a wisdom tooth erupts anywhere between the age of 17-25.
-However, when the jaw is small or if there isn’t much room left in the mouth for it to erupt, it get locked.
+As previously mentioned, a wisdom tooth erupts anywhere between the age of 17-25.
+However, when the jaw is small or if there isn’t much room left in the mouth for it to erupt, it gets locked.
 This is known as impacted wisdom tooth.

 Impacted teeth may grow sideways, emerge only part way from the gum or remain trapped entirely beneath the gum and jawbone.

 - Trapping of food and debris behind the wisdom tooth

 - Tooth decay in a partially erupted wisdom tooth

 - Damage to a nearby tooth or surrounding bone

 - Development of a fluid-filled sac (cyst) around the wisdom tooth.